Bo-Ni/AcademicHomePage/content/home/slider.md

 [[item]]
   title = ""
-  content = "\"A dance between crack, inclusion and T-stress, how can the plot be?\"" align = "center"
+  content = "\"A tale between crack, inclusion and T-stress, how can the plot be?\"" align = "center"

   overlay_color = "#404040"  # An HTML color value.